earthly/earthly/docs/basics/part-1b-detailed-explanation.md

 # Detailed explanation

-Going back to the example earthfile definition, here is what each command does:
+Going back to the example Earthfile definition, here is what each command does:

 {% method %}
 {% sample lang="Go" %}